MugsyOS/Design/README.md

 # Design
 All the parts!
-CAD, PCB and STLs of Mugsy's physical components.
+CAD, PCB and STL files for all of Mugsy's physical components.